bec-archer/SR80-Manuals/user-manual.md

 - **Equipment Type** — what the item is (Cylinder, Pump, Hose, or Other)
 - **Reason(s) for Service** — tap the pill-shaped buttons to select why the customer brought it in (Leaking, Barrel Damage, Bushings, etc.).
 You can select multiple reasons.
 - **Description / Notes** — any additional details about the item
+- **No Warranty** toggle — if this item carries no warranty coverage (e.g., a repack on a customer-damaged cylinder), switch this on before saving.
+It's off by default.
+See "No Warranty Flag" below for more detail.

 Tap **+ Add Item** to add more items to the same work order (e.g., a customer drops off 3 cylinders at once).